hotpeppersec/cloudlab/proposal/_source/nostarch.rst

 page three_

 .. _three: https://i.imgur.com/zB0pUeA.png
 ********
 Audience
 ********

 *Who is your target audience and how will your book meet their needs?*

 I've written this with folks from the security community in mind.
-I hear people say a lot that they are curious about geting started with coding and understanding cloud technologies.
+I hear people say a lot that they are curious about geting started with SecDevOps concepts such as coding and understanding cloud technologies.
 I think this writing will provide a good "quickstart" path to accomplish exactly that.

 ***********
 Competition